mylofi/local-vault/README.md

 However, you may want to cancel a currently pending passkey authentication *without* having to call one of these methods again, for example based on a timeout if authentication is taking too long.

 All asynchronous vault operations -- `connect()` as well as all the vault-instance methods (except `lock()`) -- accept an optional `signal` option, an [`AbortController.signal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal) instance.
-If the associated `AbortController` of this signal is aborted (with `abort()`), and the operation is currently pending a passkey authentication, that authentication will be aborted.
+If the associated `AbortController` of this signal is aborted (with `abort()`), and the operation is currently pending a passkey authentication, that operation will be cancelled.

 For example: